Penny & Loom

 aged brass accents

 Aged brass, bronze, and antique gold flatter chocolate brown.
 Chrome and bright nickel fight it.
-You don't need to replace hardware — a single brass lamp or a thin-framed mirror is enough to tell the room which direction it's going.
+You don't need to replace hardware.
+A single brass lamp or a thin-framed mirror is enough to tell the room which direction it is going.

 Keep wood tones in the same family